Armature Studio

-Armature Studio, LLC is an American video game development studio in Austin, Texas.
-The studio, founded by former Retro Studios directors Mark Pacini, Todd Keller and Jack Mathews in September 2008, developed Batman: Arkham Origins Blackgate (2013) and ReCore (2016).
+Armature Studio, LLC was an American video game developer based in Austin, Texas.
+Founded in September 2008 by former Retro Studios directors Mark Pacini, Todd Keller and Jack Mathews, the studio was known for developing Batman: Arkham Origins Blackgate (2013) and ReCore (2016).
+Armature was acquired by Meta Platforms in 2022.
+It was shut down by Meta in January 2026.